UKP-SQuARE/square-core/docs/_build/html/_sources/pages/components/datastores.md.txt

   - **Elasticsearch** (for storing documents and sparse retrieval)
   - **Traefik** (for routing search requests)
 - Optional (manual setup required):
-  - **FAISS** web service containers (for storing dense document embeddings): see [the section on dense retrieval](#configure-dense-retrieval-with-faiss) on how to setup.
+  - **FAISS** web service containers (for storing dense document embeddings): see the section on dense retrieval on how to setup.
   - **SQuARE Model API** (for dense document retrieval)

 ## Quick (production) setup

-1. Open the [docker-compose.yml](docker-compose.yml).
-Find the service declaration for `datastore_api` and uncomment it.
-In the `environment` section, optionally set an API key and the connection to the Model API.
+1. Open the *docker-compose.yml*.
+Find the service declaration for datastore_api and uncomment it.
+In the environment section, optionally set an API key and the connection to the Model API.

 2. Run the Docker setup:
    ```